ip413/bbb5/README.md

 ## Algorithm

 * algorithm is based on simple iterating through all pixels (not quite effective way)
-* use of short-circuit evaluation in two cases: pixel is white itself, or some neighbor is white
+* use of short-circuit evaluation in two cases: pixel is white itself, or some neighbor pixel is white
-* if no neighbor have white pixel, then whole bitmap is checked

 ## TODO

 Things that can be done better:
-* algorithm could work much better in two ways:
-  * ~~eliminating in while loop closest neighbors (something like done in v.
-3, but in loop)~~ - tested, and results were disappointing
-  * walk in spiral from "origin" pixel to the edges of image, like here: https://stackoverflow.com/questions/3706219/algorithm-for-iterating-over-an-outward-spiral-on-a-discrete-2d-grid-from-the-or or here: https://stackoverflow.com/questions/398299/looping-in-a-spiral?
+* walk in spiral from "origin" pixel to the edges of image, like here: https://stackoverflow.com/questions/3706219/algorithm-for-iterating-over-an-outward-spiral-on-a-discrete-2d-grid-from-the-or or here: https://stackoverflow.com/questions/398299/looping-in-a-spiral - I'm not so sure if running quite complex "walking" algorithm for every pixel will make whol situation better
-* cyclomatic complexity too high
+* cyclomatic complexity is too high
 * separation form library and interface/terminal wrapper seems to be good idea
 * names of methods/function/files aren't too good, especially those with "pixel" word
 * neighbors could depend on bitmap shape (high or wide bitmaps should have different shape of pre-check neighbors "circle")

+## Postmortem

+* eliminating in ```while``` loop closest neighbors with constantly growin circle size (something like done in v.
+3, but in loop) was tested, and results were disappointing

 ## Performance